Caring for Yourself

 - Notice what gives you comfort or pleasure; time with others, reading, nature.

 - Remember to breathe, to eat and sleep.

 - Set limits and say no when you need to.
 Let others know how you are doing.

-- Don’t ignore the humour and beauty in life.
+- Continue to pay attention to the humour and beauty in life.

 - Share stories and memories.

 - Acknowledge this is a difficult time.
 Remember that everyone (including you) is doing their best.

 - Do anything that feels like self-care; massage, haircut, nap, walk, sit quietly, cry.

 - Maintain your spiritual and religious practices.